The ancient Egyptians only used fractions of the form 1/n

 any given fraction T/B<1 by actually showing how to find

 such a sum.

 This method and a proof are given by Fibonacci in his book Liber Abaci

-produced in 1202 that introduced the rabbit problem involving the
+produced in 1202, the book in which he mentions the rabbit problem involving the

 if T=1 the problem is solved since T/B is already a unit fraction, so